sycarion/5eSRDs/srds/a5e/source/a5e_GPG.md

 **Eye Beam.** Ranged Spell Attack: +10 to hit, range 120 ft., one target.
 Hit: 9 (2d8) psychic damage and the target must succeed on a DC 17 Constitution saving throw or be subjected to one of the following randomly chosen secondary effects:

 1. *Alter Fate.* The target gains the doomed condition.
 It is aware it will die as a result of a bizarre series of coincidences in 13 (2d12) hours.
 In addition to the normal means of removing the condition, it can be avoided if the fateholder dies or chooses to end it as an action.
-Alternatively, the fateholder can instead permanently replace the targetís destiny with one of the fateholderís choice.
+Alternatively, the fateholder can instead permanently replace the target√≠s destiny with one of the fateholder√≠s choice.
 A character who has unlocked the fulfillment feature of their previous destiny is considered to have already unlocked that of their new destiny.
 2. *Cut Strand.* The target takes an additional 13 (3d8) necrotic damage.
 If this damage reduces the target to 0 hit points it dies, its body disappears, and creatures that are more than 100 feet away when it dies forget about its existence until reminded.
 This effect can only be undone with wish or true resurrection.
-3. *Foreshadow.* The next hit on the target before the end of the fateholderís next turn is a critical hit.
+3. *Foreshadow.* The next hit on the target before the end of the fateholder√≠s next turn is a critical hit.
-4. *Seal Spells.* The target canít cast spells or use psionic abilities until the end of its next turn.
+4. *Seal Spells.* The target can√≠t cast spells or use psionic abilities until the end of its next turn.
 5. *Shift Reality.* The fateholder teleports the target to an unoccupied space within 120 feet of the fateholder.
-The space must be on a solid surface but the fateholder doesnít need to see it.
+The space must be on a solid surface but the fateholder doesn√≠t need to see it.
 6. *Tangle Psyches.* The target is confused until the end of its next turn as several alternate versions of itself vie for mental control.
 7. *Terrify.* The target is frightened until the end of its next turn.
 While frightened in this way, its Speed is 0.
 8. *Twist History.* The fateholder alters a Large or smaller nonmagical object, or a 10-foot cube of a nonmagical Huge or larger object, within 5 feet of the target, replacing it with a similar object from another version of reality.
 The fateholder can create or destroy the object or change its nature (for instance, adding or removing a door to a wall).
-This change canít immediately cause a creature or object to take damage or fall.
+This change can√≠t immediately cause a creature or object to take damage or fall.

-**Ethereal Web (Recharge 5ñ6).** The fateholder releases ethereal silk in a 60-foot cone.
+**Ethereal Web (Recharge 5√±6).** The fateholder releases ethereal silk in a 60-foot cone.
 The area is filled with ethereal webs.

 LEGENDARY ACTIONS